 So, at my wits end, a friend told me about Google Fi, the new Google phone service.
 Basically you have to buy a google phone, no problem, they are really good devices that run on a true Android O/S that has not been altered in any way (Samsung and virtually every other Android platform make their own changes to the O/S which affects performance and causes glitches but not Google).
 So you get the true Android performance and experience which has been very positive.
 All the Google apps work perfectly on the phone as does google translate when paired with the Bluetooth Google ear buds.

-Once you have the phone you go online to project fi (or you can call them and they are extremely helpful) and create and activate an account.
+Once you have the phone you go online to project fi (or you can call them and they are extremely helpful) and create and activate an account (this must be done in the States).
 Another cool thing about the Google phone and Google Fi is that no Sim card is needed.
 It is all done through an app.
 You must activate your phone while in the United States, as soon as it is activated you can go wherever you wish and it will work forever.
 I was transferring all of my pictures, music, apps and contacts from a Samsung with Verizon to my new Google phone and Google was contacting Verizon and transferring my phone number over to the new phone.
 The whole process took 20 minutes and was seamless.
 Nothing was lost in the transfer.

 How does it work and what does it cost?